Liz Larner Exhibition Opens Today at Regen Projects

 Opening reception: Saturday, January 11, 6:00 - 8:00 pm

-Regen Projects is pleased to present an exhibition of new sculptures by Los Angeles-based artist Liz Larner.
+Regen Projects presents an exhibition of new sculptures by Los Angeles-based artist Liz Larner.
 The exhibition brings together her recent navigations of geological poiesis, fissures, folds, curves, and reconfigurations, and includes wall-mounted ceramic slabs, a large stainless steel X sculpture, two paper-based planchette pieces, early photographs, and a new "culture" sculpture.
 Larner has shown at Regen Projects since 1989, and this presentation marks her seventh solo exhibition at the gallery.

 Larner's ceramic sculptures evoke telluric interruptions from the geological depths: caesura, subduction, inflexion, mantle, and passage.
 The ceramic forms support richly chromatic surfaces reminiscent of the earth's shifting crust.
 The resulting objects hover in front of the wall, and are painterly and sculptural at once.